Imran Khan slams ICC; fears return of colonialism

-Former Pakistan captain feels ICC's revamp plan will take cricket back to square one
+Former Pakistan captain Imran Khan feels the International Cricket Council's revamp plan will take the game of cricket back to square one

 Karachi: Pakistan legend Imran Khan slammed controversial plans to reform cricket’s governing body yesterday, saying they would take the game back to the days of colonialism.